fogbender/fogbender-oss/storefront/src/content/blog/postgrex-ssl-with-supabase.md

 lang: "en"
 ---

-This was a bit of a pain to sort out, so I thought I’d write it down here&mdash;just for you!
+As sometimes happens, I needed to create a Postgrex connection to a Supabase Postgres instance (hosted on [supabase.com](https://supabase.com)) from Elixir.
+After failing to get it working quickly, I embarked on a super annoying journey I’d love to help others avoid, so I thought I’d write the key findings down.

-To find your connection parameters in Supabase, look for Project Settings / Configuration / Database / Connection Paramters.
+To find your connection parameters in Supabase, look for Project Settings / Configuration / Database / Connection Parameters.

-As a separate minor challenge, I had to get my my Supabase certificate from an application configuration variable (fed in via [Doppler](https://www.doppler.com/)) to a file.
+As a separate minor challenge, I had to get my Supabase certificate from an application configuration variable (fed in via [Doppler](https://www.doppler.com/)) to a file.
 To do this, I used the `Application.put_env` approach:

 ```
     # application.ex